mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Build Model](@id BuildModelManual)
-The [`powerSystem`](@ref powerSystem) function generates the `PowerSystem` type and requires a string-formatted path to either Matpower cases or HDF5 files as input.
+The [`powerSystem`](@ref powerSystem) function generates the `PowerSystem` type and requires a string-formatted path to a Matpower case, PSSE file, or HDF5 file as input.
 Alternatively, the `PowerSystem` can be created without any initial data by initializing it as empty, allowing the user to construct the power system from scratch.

 !!! info "Info"
     While building the model, users can manage bus, branch, and generator labels in several ways.
 For more details, see the [Labels](@ref LabelsManual) section.